learn-co-curriculum/common-questions-you-ll-encounter/README.md

 ### Example: Students have trouble getting their lights to turn green when they fork a lab.
 *  First ask the student to **refresh the page**.
 This sounds simple but in many cases, it does the trick.
 * If that doesn’t work, then walk the student through going to Github, deleting their fork of the lab, then having them re-fork the lab.
 *  **If it doesn’t work after the above actions, then tell students that they should move on to the next lesson.** Tell the student that we will have the lights turn green for them on our end.
-Email Avidor (avidor@flatironschool.com) the lab, the light, and the username to get it fixed on the back end.
-Make sure the subject line of your email starts with “Lights:”
+Use the Report a Bug button in /expert-chat to report a Lights issue.

 >Note: If a student is having an issue with the Test light.
 Pull down their code and run it locally to make sure their tests are ACTUALLY passing.